 Constipation is a common symptom for both children and adults with muscle-weakening conditions.
 This can be very uncomfortable and dangerous if untreated, as it can lead to bowel impaction.
-Although comparatively less studied than the muscles involved in chewing and swallowing, muscles involved in defecating (pooing/pooping) can also be severely affected by neuromuscular conditions.
+Scientists have studied the muscles involved in defecating (pooing) less than the muscles involved in swallowing.
+However, muscle-weakening conditions can also affect them.
 It has been shown that food and stool takes longer to pass through the gastrointestinal tract in adults with muscle-weakening conditions compared to other adults.

 Osmotic laxatives work by increasing the water content of your stool to make it easier to pass.
-These include medications such as Movicol, Macrogol, Lactulose, etc. These are often prescribed for long-term use in adults with DMD and can be effective in treating severe constipation/faecal impaction.
+These include medications such as Movicol, Macrogol, Lactulose, etc. Doctors often prescribe these for long-term use in adults with DMD.
+They can be effective in treating severe constipation/faecal impaction.

 “To manage constipation I have fruit, veg and fruit juice daily, and usually use one sachet of Movicol every 2nd day, and every day if becoming more difficult.
 It works very well, and I rarely have problems”.